Rut (mammalian reproduction): Phases

-Other deer species

 Fallow deer

 The fallow deer (Dama dama) is an ungulate which employs an unusual strategy for mating during the rut.
 This strategy is the creation of a lek, a display area presented to the females where the males gather and allow the females to choose a mate based upon their traits alone while reducing predation risk, disturbance to copulation, parasite transmission and the cost of looking for a mate.
 When females come to the lek they leave soon after mating but the males will tend to stay in the lek to court other females until the end of the rutting season.
 However, male fallow deer which are unsuccessful in mating will leave the lek sooner than other males and they will adopt other strategies to compensate for their lack of mating success in the lek.
 Furthermore, the duration spent in the lek is positively correlated with the behavioral traits of male display frequency and aggression, male hierarchical position and secondary sex characteristics such as antler size.
 Overall, lekking species such as the fallow deer have a short intense rutting season where the males face intrasexual competition, territory defense and management of females within their territory.